lucasDNS9/Ribes_lab/DESeq2_analysis/README.md

 The data files need to have the following structure:
 <img width="929" alt="data" src="https://github.com/lucasDNS9/Ribes_lab/assets/127426611/070c3667-ec54-481c-afea-fdcca9194589">

 The first column is containing the gene symbols, the next ones are containing the read counts for the different samples from the two conditions you want to compare.
+It's important to store the file as a a .txt file (

 ### Metadata files
 The metadata files need to have the following structure: